dkruyt/TicTacToe-NeuralNetwork/README.md

 # README.md for Tic-Tac-Toe Neural Network Training Script

-## Overview
-This script is designed by Dennis Kruyt (With the help of a other AI) just for fun, wanted to learn a little about training a neural network by playing Tic-Tac-Toe.
+This repository contains a Python script for running a customizable Tic-Tac-Toe game simulation with AI training and visual analytics.
+This script was developed as a learning project to explore AI training and visualization techniques in the context of a Tic-Tac-Toe game.
+It incorporates various AI strategies and reward functions to demonstrate different approaches to training an AI agent.
+I created it with the help of a other AI just for fun, wanted to learn a little about training a neural network by playing Tic-Tac-Toe.
 It utilizes TensorFlow to create and train a neural network.
 The game includes various visualization features for the neural network's layers, activations, and game statistics, as well as command-line arguments to customize the game and training settings.

 ## Features